Cradle of Libya revolt seeks autonomy from new rulers

 Abdel Jalil has since held talks with a Cyrenaica congress official, though nothing was agreed.

-Ultimately, though, the furious initial reaction has polarized the debate and made constructive dialogue less likely.
+Ultimately, though, the furious initial reaction has polarised the debate and made constructive dialogue less likely.

 The congress is now planning a second conference on April 17 to show its strength of support and to choose a 300-member executive body, an event which could again anger Tripoli.

 "We would hate to separate," said Buera.
-"Via federalism we can make an organized arrangement, but if we don't then every region will go its way."
+"Via federalism we can make an organised arrangement, but if we don't then every region will go its way."

 (Editing by Lin Noueihed, Christian Lowe and David Stamp)